-Minimum Completion Time: Students must be enrolled for a minimum of 2 academic terms to complete a certificate, undergraduate degree, or master degree program.
+Minimum Completion Time: Students must be enrolled for a minimum of two academic semesters to complete a certificate, undergraduate degree, or master degree program.
 Doctoral programs must be completed in no less than three years from the date of initial enrollment.